-The commencement ceremony will be fully accessible.
+The university commencement ceremony will be fully accessible.
 Drop-off service and accessible seating arrangements will be available for individuals with disabilities or limited mobility.
-Closed captioning will be available on video screens.
-In addition, ASL interpreters will be on-site in a designated area and hearing devices can be requested from the facility.
+Closed captioning (English) will be available on video screens.
+Closed Captioning in English and Spanish will be available on personal mobile devices.
+In addition, ASL interpreters will be on-site in front of section 119 and a limited number of assistive listening devices will be available at the facility for guests to borrow.
 For more information, please read below.

 ADA accessible parking and drop-off locations are available for individuals with disabilities and those with limited mobility.
 For parking information, including shuttle service, please visit the Spring Ceremony Parking page.
 For detailed campus parking maps and instructions on the recommended areas to park, please visit the Parking & Transportation Services Commencement website.

 Wheelchairs and Other Mobility Devices

 Wheelchair assistance and accessible seating options are available for the university commencement ceremony.
 Please note that wheelchairs are for transportation only and cannot be used for patron seating during the ceremony.
 Additionally, we are unable to loan wheelchairs for use throughout the day, due to the volume of patrons needing these services and our limited supply of wheelchairs.
 If you do not have a personal mobility device that you can bring with you, you may choose to rent one in your hometown or from a local rental agency.